 5. Non obtaining of licenses/ permissions/ approvals

-Depending on the nature of the business, a business may need the permits, licenses, or qualifications for carrying out its operations.
-The absence of such approvals attracts penalties/ fine from the regulatory body and eventually leads to the closure of the business operations.
-Therefore, it is a prerequisite for an entrepreneur to identify the legal requirement before starting a business.
+Depending on the nature of the business, a business may need permits, licenses, or qualifications for carrying out its operations.
+The absence of such approvals attracts penalties/fines from the regulatory body and eventually leads to the closure of the business operations.
+Therefore, it is a prerequisite for an entrepreneur to identify the legal requirements before starting a business.